acquia/lightning/UPDATE.md

   * Press Save

 ### Beta 3 to Beta 4
-Beta 4 is a Drupal Core update only release.
-There are no changes to Lightning.
-You must use the version of core packaged with Lightning.
-See UPDATE.md for more information.
+There are no manual update steps for this version.

 ### Beta 2 to Beta 3
 * Scheduled updates to content are broken by Lightning's content moderation functionality.
 Beta 3 includes a workaround out-of-the-box which is NOT applied by the update.
 To implement the fix manually: